 For Disney’s Halloween Festival, dozens of friendly ghosts and “pumpkin people” invade Main Street and Frontierland.
 In addition to these fun photo-op decorations, there is a Halloween parade and a Villains-centric stage show.

 A greater understanding of the detail and history of Disneyland Paris will give you a greater appreciation for the park.
 For this, there’s no better book than Disneyland Paris: Sketch to Reality.
 Unfortunately, that out of print title is seriously expensive.
-A good alternative is Disneyland Paris: A to Z, which is currently being sold in the park for the 25th Anniversary.This guided tour with Imagineer Tony Baxter is a great video to watch, too.
+A good alternative is Disneyland Paris: A to Z.This guided tour with Imagineer Tony Baxter is a great video to watch, too.

 Policies change…but so do Cast Member interpretations of them.
 If told something by a Cast Member that does not seem right, be polite, but consider inquiring with a second Cast Member for accuracy.